ktsn/vuex-strong-cache/README.md

 ## What is this?

 This library allows you to cache the result of function that returns a getter.
-In other words, even if you write like the following example, the final result will be cached as same as a normal getter result.
+In other words, even if you write like the following getter, the final result will be cached as same as a normal getter result.

 ```js
 getters: {